tgfrerer/ofxPlaylist/Readme.md

 ## Use:

-Assuming you'd want to tween pos.x from it's current position when the Playlist starts executing to 0.f:
+Keyframes tween from value a variable holds at the moment the Keyframe is reached to an absolute target value.
+Assuming you'd want to tween a float xPos from a randomly assigned value to 0.f, here's a mockup:

 <pre>